-How to Find That Essential 'Pocket of Influence'
+How to Find That Essential 'Pocket of Influence' What's the optimal moment to make your move?
+This quick-start guide helps you nail it.

 Would you walk into your boss' office first thing on Monday morning to ask for a raise?
 Would you bring up a controversial topic at a meeting that's already run over the stop time by 45 minutes and prevented people from getting to lunch?